sridharkidambi/ang4-recipe-ingredient/ang4-recipe-ingredient/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+SK notes:

+string interpolation: use {{ }} anything which returns string or converted to string. property binding: [object]= event binding:UI->typescript (click)="methodname($event)",here $event sends the input event to the calling function for further actions.

+two way binding
+ex:
+[(ngmodel)]=variableName
+1.sets the variablename to the ui control.
+2.sends the value typed in to the TS code variableName.

+For Two-Way-Binding to work, you need to enable the ngModel  directive.
+This is done by adding the FormsModule  to the imports[]  array in the AppModule.
+You then also need to add the import from @angular/forms  in the app.module.ts file: import { FormsModule } from '@angular/forms';